-Waldorf Astoria – 5-star luxury in the heart of the historic canal ring.
+Waldorf Astoria – Five-star luxury in the heart of the historic canal ring.

-Spread across six grand, double-front townhouses dating back to the 17th and 18th centuries, the Waldorf Astoria is the only 5-star hotel in Amsterdam in a privileged location, facing Herengracht Canal within the UNESCO-accredited historic canal ring.
+Spread across six grand, double-front townhouses dating back to the seventeenth and eighteenth centuries, the Waldorf Astoria is the only five-star hotel in Amsterdam in a privileged location, facing Herengracht Canal within the UNESCO-accredited historic canal ring.
 Its interior is an elegant blend of original architectural features such as the grand staircase and heavy wooden beams in the characterful loft rooms, a muted blue and cream color scheme, and modern amenities: Murano glass lamps, espresso machines, state-of-the-art in-room entertainment systems.
 The ninety-three rooms are very spacious, with palatial bathrooms to match.
 The on-site dining is superb and the service strikes that fine balance between formality and warm, personalized service.

 Waldorf Astoria – Location

 - Area: The Waldorf Astoria is located on a quiet street in Amsterdam’s World Heritage canal ring, overlooking Herengracht canal.
-The hotel is 3 minutes’ walk from lively Rembrandtplein and its bars and restaurants, and an easy walk or tram ride from the Medieval Center and Centraal Station, the Museum Quarter, and a cluster of nearby museums and art galleries.
+The hotel is 3 minutes’ walk (200m) from lively Rembrandtplein and its bars and restaurants, and an easy walk or tram ride from the Medieval Center and Centraal Station, the Museum Quarter, and a cluster of nearby museums and art galleries.
 The nearest tram stop is a 4-minute walk away (250m).

 - How to Get There: Take the train from Schiphol Airport to Centraal Station, then tram #9 to Rembrandtplein stop, 4 minutes’ walk (250m) from the hotel.